swan-io/vitest-notion-reporter/README.md

 Eager to make your unit tests a source of documentation for everyone in your company?
 Here comes a vitest reporter that creates documentation on Notion from your tests `describe`s and `it`s :rocket:

+## Prerequisites

+You will need to [**setup an integration in your Notion**](https://www.notion.so/help/create-integrations-with-the-notion-api) able to write on the root page you'll have for documentation.

 ## Installation

 ```bash